 German bonds make up the majority of the ETF, followed by French and Dutch bonds.
 If you invest in this ETF, you can earn interest on many Eurozone bonds through one ETF.
 In the first quarter of 2022, this Lyxor-managed ETF was worth around €650 million.

-What do you need to know about bonds in your BUX Savings Plan or portfolio?
+What do you need to know about bonds in your BUX Investment plan or portfolio?

 In general, the value of stocks fluctuates more than that of bonds.
 Therefore, with stocks, there is more movement and trading volumes, and returns are generally higher than with bonds.
 But so is the risk.
 That is why you can say that the longer you have to achieve your investment goals, the more risk you can take and therefore the more stocks you can choose in your portfolio.
 If you have less time and are more risk-averse, you can include more bonds in your plan.
 Stocks and bonds are different, but they can therefore complement each other well.

-Do you have your own BUX Savings Plan yet?
+Do you have your own BUX Investment plan yet?